-Lemma 21.32.
-Let $\phi: E \to F$ be an isomorphism of fields.
+Lemma 21.32 Let $\phi: E \to F$ be an isomorphism of fields.
 Let K be an extension field of E and $\alpha \in K$ be algebraic over E with minimal polynomial p(x).
-Suppose that L is an extension field of F such that β is root of the polynomial in F[x] obtained from p(x) under the image of φ .
-Then φ extends to a unique isomorphism $\overline{\phi}: E(\alpha) \to F(\beta)$ such that $\overline{\phi}(\alpha) = \beta$ and $\overline{\phi}$ agrees with φ on E.
+Suppose that E is an extension field of E such that E is root of the polynomial in E in obtained from E under the image of E. Then E extends to a unique isomorphism E is E in E and E and E are such that E and E are such that E is an extension field of E.